Real Detective (TV series)

-Real Detective is a Canadian production, police docudrama (2016-2017) broadcast by Netflix.
+Real Detective is a Canadian production, police docudrama (2016–2017) broadcast by Netflix.
 The anthology series tells a different US true crime murder each episode, through the detective(s) that worked the particular case in a documentary style, alongside a drama re-enactment of the events.

+Following a single season on Netflix, the show continued as a CBC Television series titled The Detectives.

 Production

 Each episode follows a US case in a documentary style, the drama aspect is filmed in Laval, Québec, Canada.

 The show had the highest production budget for a true crime show; just under $4m.